 Jesse J. Bañuelos, a Los Angeles Immigration Attorney

-In compliance with an order of a United States District Court, effective December 7, 2020, U.S. Citizenship and Immigration Services (USCIS) is:
+In compliance with an order of a United States District Court effective July 16, 2021, U.S. Citizenship and Immigration Services (USCIS) will:

-2).
-Accepting DACA renewal requests based on the terms of the DACA policy in effect prior to September 5, 2017, and in accordance with the Court’s December 4, 2020, order;
+2). continue to accept DACA renewal requests based on the terms of the DACA policy in effect prior to September 5, 2017;

-3).
-Accepting applications for advance parole documents based on the terms of the DACA policy prior to September 5, 2017, and in accordance with the Court’s December 4, 2020, order;
+3). continue to accept applications for advance parole documents based on the terms of the DACA policy prior to September 5, 2017;

-4).
-Extending one-year grants of deferred action under DACA to two years; and
+4). extend one-year grants of deferred action under DACA to two years; and

-5).
-Extending one-year employment authorization documents under DACA to two years.
+5). extend one-year employment authorization documents under DACA to two years.

 USCIS will take appropriate steps to provide evidence of the one-year extensions of deferred action and employment authorization documents under DACA to individuals who were issued documentation on or after July 28, 2020, with a one-year validity period under the defunct policy.

 1).
 Be at least 15 years of age at the time of the filing of the DACA application, except that a youth who is in removal/deportation proceedings, has a final order of removal/deportation, or a voluntary departure order, can apply for DACA even if he is under the age of 15;

 2).
 Came to the U.S. on or before June 15, 2007;